ChristophHertrich/neural-knapsack/README.md

 > Facets of Neural Network Complexity.
 > [(link to dissertation)](https://doi.org/10.14279/depositonce-15271).

-There exist two different versions of code.
+There exist two different code versions.
 For reproducing the experiments in arXiv.v2 and in the dissertation, please use the code provided in the subfolder 'code_v1'.
 For a future journal version, please use the code provided in the subfolder 'code_v2'.

 ### Requirements

+(with the versions used in our paper)

 Note that numpy and tensorflow only guarantee the same outcome of random experiments with explicit seeds if exactly these versions are used.

 #### For code_v1

-(with the versions used in our paper)
 * python (3.8.5)
 * numpy (1.19.1)
 * tensorflow (2.2.0)